 placement and training through the dislocated workers program

 According to the federal government, a worker is "dislocated" if he or she has been laid off, received a layoff notice from a job or receives unemployment benefits as a result of being laid off and is unlikely to return to a previous occupation.
-That applies to a lot of folks right now, and the Dislocated Workers Program provides job placement and training for those who qualify.
+That applies to a lot of folks right now, and the Adult and Dislocated Workers Program provides job placement and training for those who qualify.

 continue your coverage with COBRA